-In accordance with 19 CFR 351.401(f), Commerce will treat affiliated producers as a single entity where producers have production facilities for similar or identical products that would not require substantial retooling to restructure manufacturing priorities and there is a significant potential for manipulation of price or production.
-The regulation further states that, in identifying a significant potential for manipulation, Commerce may consider factors including:
+The criteria for treating affiliated producers as a single entity for purposes of antidumping duty proceedings are outlined in 19 CFR 351.401(f).
+Commerce will treat affiliated producers as a single entity if they have production facilities for similar or identical products that would not require substantial retooling of either facility in order to restructure manufacturing priorities and Commerce concludes that there is a significant potential for the manipulation of price or production.
+Also, while 19 CFR 351.401(f) applies only to producers, Commerce has found it to be instructive in determining whether non-producers should be collapsed or treated as a single entity and has used the regulatory criteria in its analysis.
+20

+In identifying a significant potential for manipulation, Commerce may consider factors including the level of common ownership;21 "{t}he extent to which managerial employees or board